hunght/me/tidying-the-code.md

+# Tidy First?
+A Personal Exercise in Empirical Software Design

 In his book "Tidy First?
 A Personal Exercise in Empirical Software Design," Kent Beck explores the concept of "tidying" as a way to improve software code through small, incremental changes.
 Here are some of the most helpful tidying techniques from the book:

 **1. Extract Function:**